dtransposed/Lagrange/_posts/2020-06-28-What-Matters-In-RL.md

 **Recommendation:**

-1. In the on-policy setting, GAE with $\lambda=0.9$is a recommendable default choice for majority of environments.
+1. In the on-policy setting, GAE with $$\lambda=0.9$$ is a recommendable default choice for majority of environments.

 ## Training Setup